Thirty Years of Machine Learning: The Road to Pareto-Optimal Wireless Networks: Future Research and Conclusions

-In summary, we have reviewed the thirty-year history of machine learning.
+In summary, we have reviewed the thirty-year history of ML.
 We surveyed a range of typical algorithms and models conceived for supervised learning, unsupervised learning, reinforcement learning as well as deep learning, respectively.
-Furthermore, we have highlighted the development tendency of wireless network techniques and a variety of representative scenarios for NGWNs as seen in Fig.~\ref{wireless develop} and Fig.~\ref{wireless network}.
-We also have provided a case-by-case description of numerous compelling applications relying on machine learning algorithms in wireless networks, followed by a pair of detailed application examples relying on our recent research results.
-In comparison with state-of-the-art survey papers seen in Fig.~\ref{timeline}, our paper overviews all the four popular kinds of learning schemes and their applications in NGWNs, which has a full scope of how machine learning algorithms bear fruits in the past decades in NGWNS.
-Indeed, powerful machine learning methods are poised to occupy an important position in tackling intractable and hitherto uncharted scenarios and applications in NGWNs.
+Furthermore, we have highlighted the development tendency of wireless network techniques and a variety of representative scenarios for future wireless networks as seen in Fig.~\ref{wireless develop} and Fig.~\ref{wireless network}.
+We also have provided a case-by-case description of numerous compelling applications relying on ML algorithms in wireless networks as shown in Table~\ref{allapplications}, followed by a pair of detailed application examples relying on our recent research results.
+In comparison with state-of-the-art survey papers seen in Fig.~\ref{timeline}, our paper overviews all the four popular kinds of learning schemes and their applications in future wireless networks, which has a full scope of how ML algorithms bear fruits in the past decades in wireless networks.
+Indeed, powerful ML methods are poised to occupy an important position in tackling intractable and hitherto uncharted scenarios and applications in wireless networks.